shefing/payload-tools/packages/authorization/README.md

  ### Setup

-In order to use this authorization plugin install it using your prefered node package manager, e.g:
+- Install the [plugin](https://www.npmjs.com/package/@shefing/authorization) using your node package manager, e.g:

-`npm add @michalklor/authorization`
+`npm add @shefing/authorization`

 In the payload.config.ts add the following: